 While some teeth grinding and clenching is caused by stress or anxiety, most teeth grinding occurs at night.
 If left untreated, the results can be quite problematic including:

 With grinding your teeth being an unconscious habit, it can be hard to stop.
 We will provide a thorough evaluation that will allow us to check your teeth, tissues, and muscles.
-If Dr. Farias determines that you suffer from bruxism, we’ll create an orthotic appliance, also called a nightguard or splint, to prevent grinding and clenching.
+If Dr. Patel determines that you suffer from bruxism, we’ll create an orthotic appliance, also called a nightguard or splint, to prevent grinding and clenching.
 This is a custom-fitted appliance that will help protect your teeth from grinding.

 Therapies for bruxism include Low-Level Laser Therapy (LLLT), stress and anxiety management, focused facial relaxation, massage and stretching of face and neck muscles, applying ice or wet heat, proper rest, eating soft foods, and hydrating the body.
 If your teeth were damaged because of bruxism, or if we find TMJ to be a factor, our team will work to provide you with complete relief.